- Level of Instruction

 - All levels.

-Learn the secrets of making seven of the most popular Norwegian Christmas cookies for your holiday season: goro (oldest recorded cookies); sandbakkeler (sand tarts); sirupsnipper (syrup diamonds); Berlinerkranser (Berlin wreaths); strull and krumkaker (cookie cones); fattigman (poor man’s cookies); and rosettes (delicate deep-fried cookies).
+Learn the secrets of making seven of the most popular Norwegian Christmas cookies for your holiday season: goro (oldest recorded cookie); sandbakkeler (sand tarts); sirupsnipper (syrup diamonds); Berlinerkranser (Berlin wreaths); strull and krumkaker (cookie cones); fattigman (poor man’s cookies); and rosettes (delicate deep-fried cookies).
 Recipes will be shared.
 Hands-on class.
-There will be a tasters fee.
+There will be an ingredients fee.

 Registration for this class has closed.